 Any attempt to communicate authentically with the narcissist will be futile as they will certainly not be looking to soothe and heal anyone else.
 Not only this, they are extremely charismatic and manipulative and have a powerful way of turning everything away from themselves and onto others.
 A narcissist will blame their own pain on an empath, plus they will also make sure the empath feels responsible for the pain they too are suffering.

-An empath will know that they are in a destructive relationship by this stage and will feel so insecure, unloved and unworthy and it can be easy to blame all of their destruction onto the narcissist.
+An empath will know that they are in a destructive relationship by this stage and will feel so insecure, unloved and unworthy that it can be easy to blame all of their destruction on the narcissist.

-Emotionally exhausted, lost, depleted and debilitated an empath will struggle to understand what has happened to the once loving, attentive and charismatic person they were attracted to.
+Emotionally exhausted, lost, depleted, and debilitated an empath will struggle to understand what has happened to the once loving, attentive, and charismatic person they were once attracted to.

-The more an empath can learn about the personality of a narcissist the sooner they will spot one and the less chance they have of developing a relationship with one.
-If a relationship is already underway, it is never too late to seek help, seek understanding and knowledge and to dig deep into one’s soul and recognise our own strengths and capabilities and do everything we can to build the courage and confidence to see it for what it is and walk away—for good.
+The more an empath can learn about the personality of a narcissist, the sooner they will spot one and the less chance they have of developing a relationship with one.
+If a relationship is already underway, it is never too late to seek help, seek understanding and knowledge, and to dig deep into one’s soul and recognise our own strengths and capabilities so that we can do everything we can to build the courage and confidence to walk away—for good.

 The chance of a narcissist changing is highly unlikely, so we shouldn’t stick around waiting for it to happen.
 If a narcissist wants to change, then great, but it should never happen at the expense of anyone else.
 They are not consciously aware of their behaviour and the damage it causes and in their game they will sacrifice anyone and anything for their own gain—regardless of what pretty lies and sweet nothings they try to whisper.

 An empath is authentic and is desperate to live true to their soul’s purpose and will very likely find the whole relationship a huge lesson, a dodged bullet, and painfully awakening.